apryakhin/legion.stanford.edu/tutorial06.md

 latency operations with parallel work.

-While all the sub-tasks executed within a task's context are deferred, a task is not permitted to _complete_ until all of its sub-tasks have completed.
+While all the sub-tasks executed within a task's context are deferred, a task is not permitted to be considered _complete_ until all of its sub-tasks have completed.
 In our DAXPY example, this prevents the top-level task from completing until all the sub-tasks and deletion operations are complete.